 Dale Carnegie’s self-help classic How to Win Friends & Influence People is one of the most iconic personal development books there is.
 It is a must read for anyone who wants to get ahead in their careers.
-It is no surprise to me that even the likes of Warren Buffett speak highly on the man and his work.
+It is no surprise to me that even the likes of Warren Buffett speak highly on the author and his work.
 The reason for this is quite simple, if you want to get ahead and create something amazing, become a leader, or build a business, you need to be able to build effective working relationships.
 This book is a must have companion to help you master building successful two-way working relationships.
 But what specifically does the book teach us?

 Rewarding good behaviour is more effective than punishing bad behaviour